ART

 Genus: Myxarium

-Myxarium nucleatum (common names crystal brain or granular jelly roll) is a jelly fungus in the family Hyaloriaceae.
-The sporocarps (fruit bodies) are watery white and gelatinous with small, white, mineral inclusions.
-It is a common, wood-rotting species in Europe and North America, typically growing on dead attached or fallen branches of broadleaf trees.
+Myxarium nucleatum is a species of fungus in the family Hyaloriaceae.
+In the UK, it has been given the recommended English name of crystal brain.[4]
+The fruit bodies are watery white, pustular or lobed, and gelatinous with small, white, mineral inclusions visible to the naked eye.
+It is a common, wood-rotting species in Europe, typically growing on dead attached or fallen branches of broadleaf trees.
+It is currently not clear whether collections from North America (where it is called granular jelly roll)[5] and elsewhere represent the same species.[6]

 Taxonomy